free Complete Street design tool, or learn

 Dr. Reid Ewing, of the University of Utah’s Metropolitan Research Center, is among the nation’s leading researchers on the ability of the “7-D’s” to reduce Vehicle Miles Traveled (VMT).
 Dr. Ewing is an occasional consultant for Metro Analytics, and can advise communities on actions they can take to reduce VMT by means of the 7-D’s.

 Here are the key attributes of 7-D Boulevards and Activity Centers:

 - Density – as an activity center’s density increases, VMT per capita decreases.
-The more there is that is close together, the more likely you can walk, bike, or ride transit.
-And for those who still drive, it is likely to be a shorter drive.
+The more things are close together, the more likely you can walk, bike, or ride transit.
+And for those who still drive, it will be a shorter drive.

-- Design – If the local street system within an Activity Center has more connections (less circuitous paths and fewer cul-de-sacs), it will be easier for more people to reach transit, or to walk, bike, and take short drives.
+- Design – If the local street system has more connections (less circuitous paths and fewer cul-de-sacs), it will be easier for more people to reach transit, or to walk, bike, and take short drives.
 Complete Street design features also increase walking, biking, and catalyze development consistent with the other D’s.

 - Destinations – Part of what helps define a “Place” or an Activity Center is that it has popular destinations that attract people from all over the region, such as theaters, sports arenas, etc. Transit is more likely to focus on serving centers with popular destinations, and hence more able to reduce VMT.